To learn more about keyword research, check out the keyword chapter of our recently updated SEO guide.

 For those with limited budgets and without access to paid SEO tools, impactful keyword data is not out of reach.
 There are plenty of data sources and tools that can be used for free or offer free versions.
 By leveraging several free tools, advertisers can generate enough information to make informed decisions on keyword targets and set themselves up for successful SEO campaigns.

 The first step in choosing the right keywords is to understand what keywords consumers are searching and the demand of each of those keywords.
-This data can be determined using the Google Adwords Keyword Tool.
-In order to gain full access to the data you need to sign up for an Adwords account.
+This data can be determined using the Google AdWords Keyword Tool.
+To gain full access to the data you need to sign up for an AdWords account.
 You do not need to set up any campaigns or spend any advertising money.

 The first way to identify keywords is to input the domain or page you are trying to optimize.
 Google will crawl the website and return a list of suggestions based on the content.
 For example, if you are looking for keywords relevant to www.MediaWhiz.com, you would enter the domain into the Website field and click the Search button for a list of relevant keywords.
 Once results are returned, be sure to select the Keyword ideas tab as opposed to the Ad group ideas tab.
 This will provide a comprehensive list of keywords with associated search volume.
 This can also be done using the domains of direct competitors.